BloomTech-Labs/Labs27-B-Citrics-BE/README.md

-# Java User Model Final Version / Exceptions Final Application / Security Initial Application
+# Citrics | Java Spring Back End

 ## Introduction

-This is a basic database scheme with users, user emails, and user roles.
-This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the application's data.
-This application will also form the basis of a user authentication application developed elsewhere in the course
+This is a database scheme with users, user emails, user roles, cities, metrics, and user metrics.

 ### Database layout